Skip to Content

 Can Giant Pandas Swim?

-Giant pandas can swim and are excellent swimmers.
-They swim to escape predators and can often be found near freshwater.
+Giant pandas can swim to escape predators and can often be found near freshwater.
 There is not much information on pandas swimming, but in the video below, you can see that they can swim at about the same as their usual walking pace.

 Although Giant Pandas are not found in the wild in North America, I wanted to include them here as many people ask me if they can swim.